odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 to manipulate the request and response object according to your requirements.

 To get Slim running we need to add the Slim `RoutingMiddleware`, `ErrorMiddleware`.
-The `BodyParsingMiddleware` is just optional, but I recommend if you work with JSON or form data.
+The `BodyParsingMiddleware` is just optional, but recommend if you work with JSON or form data.

-Create a file `config/middleware.php` to load global middleware handler and copy/paste this content:
+Create a file `config/middleware.php` to set up the global middlewares and copy/paste this content:

 ```php